 Navigate to the following registry key:

-If you do not see the Personalization key, right-click the Windows key above it, point to New, and create a key named Personalization.
+If you do not see the Personalization key, right-click the Windows key above it, then select to New.

-Right-click in the right pane and create a new DWORD value named NoLockScreen.
+Right-click in the right pane or the Personalization key and create a new DWORD (32-bit) value named

 Close the registry editor and you are done — you do not even have to restart your computer.